Visiting the Library

 The restrooms in the library are not accessible.
 The nearest accessible toilet is located in the immediate vicinity in the entrance to the State Gallery and the State Rooms in the New Residence.

-There are 24 workplaces and a reference library with around 10,000 volumes (including 2,000 publications on Bamberg), current periodicals, newly acquired literature, four computers with Internet access, WiFi, and a book scanner.
+There are 24 workplaces and a reference library with around 10,000 volumes (including 2,000 publications on Bamberg), current periodicals, newly acquired literature, three computers with Internet access, free WiFi, a microform scanner and a book scanner.

 In the Sternengewölbe and in the Scagliolasaal we regularly show exhibitions.
 The exhibition rooms are accessible.